usdoj-crt/beta-ada/_pages/_resources/olmstead-mandate-statement.md

 {% enddetails %}

 {% details 7.
 May the ADA and <em>Olmstead</em> require states to provide additional services, or services to additional individuals, than are provided for in their Medicaid programs? expandable %}
-A. A state&rsquo;s obligations under the ADA are independent from the requirements of the Medicaid program.  {% fn 14 %}Providing services beyond what a state currently provides under Medicaid may not cause a fundamental alteration, and the ADA may require states to provide those services, under certain circumstances.&nbsp; For example, the fact that a state is permitted to &ldquo;cap&rdquo; the number of individuals it serves in a particular waiver program under the Medicaid Act does not exempt the state from serving additional people in the community to comply with the ADA or other laws.{% fn 15 %}
+A. A state&rsquo;s obligations under the ADA are independent from the requirements of the Medicaid program.{% fn 14 %}  Providing services beyond what a state currently provides under Medicaid may not cause a fundamental alteration, and the ADA may require states to provide those services, under certain circumstances.&nbsp; For example, the fact that a state is permitted to &ldquo;cap&rdquo; the number of individuals it serves in a particular waiver program under the Medicaid Act does not exempt the state from serving additional people in the community to comply with the ADA or other laws.{% fn 15 %}
 {% enddetails %}

 {% details 8.
 Do the ADA and <em>Olmstead</em> require a public entity to provide services in the community to persons with disabilities when it would otherwise provide such services in institutions? expandable %}